dudeNumber4/database-migration/README.md

   * Run these scripts against the database where they failed.
     * [optional] For completeness, each modified script should add an update for it's record in MigrationsJournal, e.g., `update MigrationsJournal set AppliedAttempted = GetUtcDate(), AppliedCompleted = 1 where Id = N`

-##### Viewing / Modifying scripts in the resource
+##### Viewing / Modifying Committed Scripts
+* Scripts can be viewed directly in their DatabaseMigration/RuntimeScripts directory.
-* To simply view the scripts in the resource, run `./MigrationDatabase/ExtractResourceScripts.ps1`.
+* To extract scripts to a local database table, run `./MigrationDatabase/ExtractResourceScripts.ps1`.
 The scripts will reside in a database table named ResourceScripts.
 See notes in Errors section about properly viewing them.
   * To see the most recent scripts, run `select top 2 * from ResourceScripts order by id desc`
-* To modify the scripts in the resource for whatever reason:
-  * Open visual studio developer command prompt.
-  * `resgen ServiceProject/DatabaseMigrationScripts.resources ServiceProject/DatabaseMigrationScripts.resx`
-  * Open DatabaseMigrationScripts.resx in visual studio.
-  * From here, you can make changes, save, delete the original .resources file, and re-run resgen in reverse (.resx -> .resources).

 ##### Database State
 * Upon creation of a new branch, the current state of the database is cached to a file named `databaseState.dacpac`.
 You may notice some output to this effect during branch creation.
 After you work your changes and you invoke `GenerateMigrationScript`, the script that is generated compares the current state of the database project with the state cached at branch creation.